 Winter Themed Books & Activities for Preschoolers

 Your preschooler will love these wintery weather ideas for December.
-Learn outdoors and in with hands-on activities, crafts, and engaging children’s literature all about winter!
+Learn outdoors and in with hands-on activities, crafts, and engaging winter books for preschoolers!

 In this pack, you’ll find crafts and activities to encourage your child to learn and explore while gently introducing early reading, math, and science concepts and practicing fine motor skills through play.